Fingerprinting

 a.

 Make both rolled and plain impressions.
-Make these on an 8-by-8-inch
+Make these on an

-fingerprint identification card, available from your local police
+8-by-8-inch fingerprint identification card, available from your

-department or your counselor.
+local police department or your counselor.

 b.

-Using clear adhesive tape, a pencil, and plain paper, record your own
+Using clear adhesive tape, a pencil, and plain paper, record

-fingerprints or those of another person.
+your own fingerprints or those of another person.

 5.

-Show your counselor you can identify the three basic types of fingerprint
+Show your counselor you can identify the three basic types of

-of patterns you see.
+identify the types of patterns you see.

 6.

-Identify three career opportunities that would use skills and knowledge in
+Identify three career opportunities that would use skills and knowledge

-training, education, certification requirements, experience, and expenses
+the training, education, certification requirements, experience, and

-with this career.
-Discuss what you learned with your counselor and whether
+associated with this career.
+Discuss what you learned with your

-you might be interested in this career.
+counselor and whether you might be interested in this career.